-The proposed code change was found to be cost effective for all climate zones where it is proposed to be required.
-The benefit-to-cost (B/C) ratio over the 30-year period of analysis varied based on climate zone and type of application.
+The code change was found to be cost-effective for all climate zones where requirements are proposed.
+The 30-year benefit-to-cost (B/C) ratio over the period of analysis varied based on climate zone and type of application.
 For nonresidential applications, the B/C ratio ranged between 1.2 and 10.3, and for residential applications the B/C ratio ranged between 0.5 and 3.9.
-Further details can be found in Section 5.5 of this report.
+Further details can be found in Section 6.5.

-California consumers and businesses would save more money on energy than they would spend to finance the efficiency measure.
-As a result, over time this proposal would leave more money available for discretionary and investment purposes once the initial cost is paid off.
+Over time California consumers and businesses would save more money on energy than they would spend to finance the efficiency measure, leaving money available for discretionary and investment purposes once the initial cost is paid off.

-See Section 5 for the methodology, assumptions, and results of the cost-effectiveness analysis.
+See Section 6 for the methodology, assumptions, and results of the cost-effectiveness analysis.